 When it comes to asking, “Who invented croquet?”, there are almost as many potential answers as there are players, with its roots and alternatives traced to everywhere from France to Ireland.
 However, when it comes to popularising the game across the English shores, there is little question as to the involvement of one man and his unveiling of the classic lawn game at The Great Exhibition of 1862.

 So, join us, as we share some playful pride and discuss how the game of croquet became permanently linked to the name of Jaques of London.

-The Great Exhibition of 1851 was certainly a game changer when it came to British design and engineering.
-Backed by the patronage of Prince Albert, the event sought to promote everything that was so great about being and buying British.
+The Great Exhibition of 1862 was certainly a game changer when it came to British design and engineering.
+The event sought to promote everything that was so great about being and buying British.
 It comes as no surprise that John Jaques II would see this as the perfect opportunity to push his latest endeavour – the game of croquet.
 So significant was it in the legacy of the Jaques name, that Jaques of London would commemorate the moment 150 years later, with the 8 Player Exhibition Croquet Set, a deluxe croquet set that is still sold to this day.

 Where Did Croquet Come From?

 When it comes to discovering the history of croquet, this is very much a tale of who you ask.
 But let’s get right to the grass roots of the issue, and go to highest heights of croquet connoisseurship: The president of the Fédération Française de Croquet, Anthoine Ravez, in his brochure for the Coupe des Alpes (France, Switzerland, Italy) of 1992:

 "Croquet is a very old game, widely known and practised in France since the XI century under the name of 'jeu de mail'.
 Borrowed by the British around 1300, it was modified over the centuries: the Scots made golf out of it, the Irish turned it into croquet.”